Slaughter16/Active-Directory-Enterprise-Lab/Step4_Advanced_GPOs/README.md

 ---

 ## Notes
-- Even if no physical USB is present, the policy can be verified via **Device Manager** or `gpresult`.
+- Even if no physical USB is present, the policy can be verified via **Device Manager** or `gpresult` or 'rsop.msc'.
 - This configuration is part of standard HR security measures to prevent data exfiltration.